How your rent is calculated

-Incomes that are non-assessable for rent assessment purposes relate to incomes that are either:
+Incomes that are non-assessable for rent assessment purposes are:

-- payments which support broader government objectives (such as payments to carers allowance).
+- payments that support broader government objectives, such as payments to carers allowance.

-If your business has been operating for less than 12 months, your rent is based on the Centrelink payment you would be eligible for if you weren’t a contractor or self-employed.
+If your business has been operating for less than 12 months, your rent is based on the Services Australia (Centrelink) payment you would be eligible for if you were not a contractor or self-employed.

 Changes to your income

 A visitor can stay up to 4 weeks without affecting your rent.
-If they are staying longer you must tell us within 28 days of them arriving that someone has moved in.
-If you don’t tell us you may have to pay a penalty and your rent may be backdated.
+If they’re staying longer, you must tell us that someone has moved in within 28 days of them arriving.
+If you don’t tell us, your rent may be backdated.